Fluffy Yogurt Pancakes

 2. Step 2:

-Pour yogurt into a bowl, add egg, salt, sugar and soda there.
+Pour the yogurt into a bowl, then add the egg, salt, sugar, and baking soda.

 3. Step 3: